 The Compensation Committee believes that providing base salaries, equity compensation and employee benefit programs targeted at median market levels is essential for attracting new talent to the organization.
-Providing our named executive officers with the ability to earn above market level for bonuses based on above median performance encourages the retention of high performers who strive to consistently beat their established performance targets.
+We believe that providing our named executive officers with the ability to earn above market level for bonuses based on above median performance encourages the retention of high performers who strive to consistently beat their established performance targets.
+Target bonus payouts are set as a percentage of base salary.
+Actual business performance, measured solely by financial results, not individual performance, determines whether bonus payments are above or below the target level.
+The Compensation Committee also considers base salary in granting equity awards because the Compensation Committee's desire is to provide meaningful equity awards (as compared to base salary) for the named executive officers and a few key members of senior management.